chicio/chicio.github.io/_posts/2017-06-14-swift-closure-demystifying-autoclosure-escaping.md

 and we store it as an instance variable of our class.
 We can store it because we are using also the `@escaping` attribute.
 Now in our controller we can define an array of operation that will be the datasource to our `UITableViewController`.
 We can pass in the constructor of each `Operation` instance the function that corresponds to the operation that we want to execute.
 This function will be executed in the table view delegate method `public func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath)` by accessing the corresponding element in the data source array, without the need to identify the exact cell type selected.

+{% include adsense-article-middle.html %}

 Here you can find the complete `OperationsViewController`:

 ```swift